SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks: Introduction

 In order to close this gap, prior work has emphasized the importance of injecting domain knowledge into RL~\cite{Braun.Wrede2020}.
 Notably, two powerful forms of prior knowledge commonly exist in industrial settings: process structure, captured by production experts during engineering time through established formalisms~\cite{Finkemeyer.etal2005}, and operator expertise, provided through demonstrations and online corrections~\cite{Beierling.etal2024}.
 Each of these has proven effective in isolation~\cite{Braun.Wrede2023,Luo.etal2024}, but they have not been combined with modern, sample-efficient RL under real-world safety constraints.

-We present SHaRe-RL, a Structured, Human-in-the-loop, and Real-world reinforcement learning framework that integrates these sources of prior knowledge with a simple but effective compliance mechanism.
-Fig.\ref{fig:visual_abstract} illustrates how SHaRe-RL embeds sample-efficient, interactive RL (green, yellow) within established task abstractions such as MP-Nets (blue), while ensuring safety through adaptive force limits (red).
-SHaRe-RL scales to complex, vision-based assembly by guiding exploration to meaningful subspaces and focus learning where it is most beneficial.
+We present SHaRe-RL, a Structured, Human-in-the-loop, and Real-world RL framework that integrates these sources of prior knowledge with a simple but effective compliance mechanism.
+Fig.~\ref{fig:visual_abstract} illustrates how SHaRe-RL embeds sample-efficient, interactive RL (yellow) within established task abstractions such as manipulation primitives (blue), while ensuring safety through adaptive force limits (red).
+SHaRe-RL scales to complex, vision-based assembly by guiding exploration to meaningful subspaces and focusing learning where it is most beneficial.
 Through demonstrations and online corrections, SHaRe-RL exploits operator expertise to accelerate exploration, while RL itself is able to improve beyond suboptimal human behavior.
 This hybrid approach preserves interpretability, supports effective human-robot collaboration, and enables faster, safer, and more economically viable training, moving RL a step closer to broad industrial acceptance.
-Our contributions are as follows: \begin{itemize} \item We introduce SHaRe-RL as the first system to combine manipulation primitive nets with human-in-the-loop, off-policy reinforcement learning. \item We formulate an adaptive per-axis compliance mechanism that provably bounds interaction forces during exploration while preserving free-space dynamics. \item We demonstrate empirically that SHaRe-RL achieves robust performance on a sparse-reward industrial insertion task with sub-millimeter tolerances within three hours of real-world interaction, even surpassing the cycle time of a skilled human demonstrator. \item We provide ablations and analysis showing that all components of SHaRe-RL are necessary to succeed in this setting. \end{itemize}
+Our contributions are as follows:

+\begin{itemize} \item We introduce SHaRe-RL as the first system to combine manipulation primitive nets with human-in-the-loop, off-policy reinforcement learning. \item We formulate an adaptive per-axis compliance mechanism that provably bounds interaction forces during exploration while preserving free-space dynamics. \item We demonstrate empirically that SHaRe-RL achieves robust performance on a sparse-reward industrial insertion task with sub-millimeter tolerances within three hours of real-world interaction, beating the state-of-the-art and even surpassing the cycle time of a skilled human demonstrator. \item We show generalization to previously unseen connector variants and thoroughly validate SHaRe-RL through ablations and analysis. \item We implement SHaRe-RL as an extension of the open-source LeRobot framework~\cite{Cadene.etal2024}, making it compatible with a wide range of low-cost manipulators. \end{itemize}